fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 **Explanation:**
- - In batch file we got records with id = 1 and id = 2.
+ - In the batch file, we got records with id = 1 and id = 2.
-- We set unmodified columns to the values of the active records.
+- We set unmodified columns' values to the values of the active records.
 In this example, for id = 2, we didn’t get COL1 value, so we set COL1 to “mno” (COL1 value of the active record).
- - We set `_fivetran_end` of the active record in destination table to `_fivetran_start`-1 of the `_fivetran_earliest` record of batch file.
+- We set `_fivetran_end` of the active record in the destination table to `_fivetran_start`-1 of the `_fivetran_earliest` record of the batch file.
-- We set `_fivetran_active` column value for above updated record to FALSE and `deleted_column`(if present in destination table) to TRUE.
+- We set the `_fivetran_active` column value for the above updated record to FALSE and `deleted_column`(if present in destination table) to TRUE.
 - We set other columns _as is_ from the batch file in the destination table except the `_fivetran_earliest` column.

 ## Deletes

-Suppose the existing table in destination is as below:
+Suppose the existing table in the destination is as follows:

 Id(PK) | COL1  | COL2 | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_synced
 --- | --- | --- | --- | --- | --- | ---